-The Notes due 2020 contain customary covenants, which include, among others, limitations on the incurrence of debt and disqualified or preferred stock, restricted payments (including restrictions on our ability to pay dividends), incurrence of liens, transfer, prepayment or modification of certain collateral, guarantees of additional indebtedness, the ability of certain subsidiaries to pay dividends, asset sales, transactions with affiliates, engaging in certain businesses and merger or consolidation with or into another company.
+The Notes due 2024 contain customary covenants, which include, among others, limitations on the incurrence of debt and disqualified or preferred stock, restricted payments (including restrictions on our ability to pay dividends), incurrence of liens, guarantees of additional indebtedness, the ability of certain subsidiaries to pay dividends, asset sales, transactions with affiliates, engaging in certain businesses and merger or consolidation with or into another company.

-In the event the Notes due 2020 receive investment-grade ratings from at least two of the following rating agencies, Standard & Poor's, Moody's and Fitch, and no default has occurred or is continuing under the indenture governing the Notes due 2020, certain of these restrictions, including, among others, the limitations on incurrence of debt and disqualified or preferred stock, restricted payments (including restrictions on our ability to pay dividends), the ability of certain subsidiaries to pay dividends, asset sales and certain transactions with affiliates will no longer be applicable.
+In the event the Notes due 2024 receive investment-grade ratings from at least two of the following rating agencies, Standard & Poor's, Moody's and Fitch, and no default has occurred or is continuing under the indenture governing the Notes due 2020, certain of these restrictions, including, among others, the limitations on incurrence of debt and disqualified or preferred stock, restricted payments (including restrictions on our ability to pay dividends), the ability of certain subsidiaries to pay dividends, asset sales and certain transactions with affiliates will no longer be applicable.

-The indenture governing our Notes due 2020 includes incurrence test covenants that provide, among other things, that, the debt to EBITDA ratio should not exceed 2.5 and the EBITDA to Interest ratio should exceed 3.5.
-As of the date of this annual report, the Company's debt to EBITDA ratio was 4.6 and the EBITDA to interest ratio was 2.7, primarily due to the lower oil prices that impacted the Company's EBITDA generation.
+The indenture governing our Notes due 2024 includes incurrence test covenants that provide, among other things, that, the net debt to EBITDA ratio should not exceed (i) 3.50 until September 21, 2019, (ii) 3.25 from September 21, 2019 to September 21, 2021, and (iii) 3.00 thereafter until maturity, and the EBITDA to interest ratio should exceed (i) 2.00 until September 21, 2019, (ii) 2.25 from September 21, 2019 to September 21, 2021 and (iii) 2.50 thereafter until maturity.
 Failure to comply with the incurrence test covenants does not trigger an event of default.
-However, this situation may limit our capacity to incur additional indebtedness, as specified in the indenture governing the Notes, other than certain categories of permitted debt.
+However, this situation may limit our capacity to incur additional indebtedness, as specified in the indenture governing the Notes due 2024, other than certain categories of permitted debt.
 We must test incurrence covenants before incurring additional debt or performing certain corporate actions including but not limited to making dividend payments, restricted payments and others (in each case with certain specific exceptions).
-As of the date of this annual report, we are in compliance with all indenture provisions.